Protected Species Observers

-Protected Species Observers are trained professionals who provide protected species (animals federally protected under the Endangered Species Act and Marine Mammal Protection Act) monitoring and mitigation services to help a wide range of industries meet their regulatory compliance needs.
+Protected Species Observers are trained professionals who monitor for protected species, or animals federally protected under the Endangered Species Act and/or Marine Mammal Protection Act, to help a wide range of industries meet their regulatory compliance needs.

-In the New England/Mid-Atlantic and Southeast areas, we review the qualifications of Protected Species Observers to make sure they have the expertise to support specific project work.
-Projects that may require observers in these areas include dredging and spoil disposal, underwater construction and demolition, pile driving, explosive blasting, and geophysical surveys using a small airgun array or a single airgun, or equivalent low energy source, and high-resolution imaging and mapping source.
-Although much of the work focuses on marine mammals (such as whales, dolphins or manatees) and sea turtles, observers often encounter a number of other marine species; including but not limited to a variety of sturgeon species, sawfish, and Atlantic salmon.
+NOAA Fisheries reviews the qualifications of Protected Species Observers to ensure they have the expertise to support specific projects.
+Projects that may require Protected Species Observers includes dredging and spoil disposal, construction and demolition, pile driving, explosive blasting, and geophysical (seismic) surveys including but not limited to the use of airguns.
+Although much of the work focuses on detection of marine mammals (such as whales or dolphins) and sea turtles, observers may often encounter a number of other observable protected marine species, such as manta rays, sharks, salmonids, and sturgeon swimming near the water’s surface.

-A Protected Species Observer is different than a Fishery Observer or a Platform Removal Observer.
-The training, duties, and approval process is different for each, and not immediately transferable.
+A Protected Species Observer is different from an observer working under the NOAA Fisheries Observer Program.
+The training, duties, and approval process is different for each type of observer, and is not immediately transferable.

-Focused on the protected species compliance and mitigation measures for a given project, Protected Species Observers provide marine wildlife expertise and guidance to the project managers.
-Observers also document and report on protected species interactions during projects.
-While compliance requirements and reporting may differ by project, observers should have education and/or experience with protected species, as well as appropriate training to safely perform their required duties.
+Protected Species Observer’s credentials are reviewed for specific projects to ensure their appropriate training and/or experience to perform the necessary duties, e.g., detection of protected species, observation and recording protected species behavior and to document and report on protected species interactions.
+While compliance requirements and reporting may differ by project, Protected Species Observers should have education and/or experience, as well as appropriate training to safely perform their required duties.
 The following sections contain more information about the education or experience, and training that NOAA Fisheries recommends for fulfilling all Protected Species Observer duties.

 Basic Criteria to Become a Protected Species Observer